ARE YOU CALIFORNIA FIRE-SAFE?

 Emergency Access: Safe ingress and egress for first responders to access and leave your property and fight a fire safely.

 Roof Type: Wood Shingle, Shake Shingle and other combustable roof materials often catch fire from embers that are carried by wind.

 While adequate defensible space will improve a property's chance of surviving a wildfire, science has proven that using ember resistant venting and non combustible building materials for all exterior applications gives a structure the best chance for survival.
-This includes non combustable siding, metal roofing, non combustable shingles, non combustable decking, ventilation screens approved to prevent embers from entering roof soffits, attics and crawl spaces, non combustable gutter debris guards and more.
+This includes non combustable siding, metal roofing, non combustable shingles, non combustable decking, ventilation screens approved to prevent embers from entering roof soffits, attics and crawl spaces, non combustable stainless steel gutter debris guards and more.